-It is expected an adequate ethical behaviour of the student.
+It is expected an appropriate ethical behaviour of the student.
 In case of detecting unethical behaviour (copying, plagiarism, unauthorized use of electronic devices, etc.) shall be deemed that the student does not meet the requirements for passing the subject.
-In this case, the overall rating in the current academic year will be Fail (0.0).
+In this case, the overall grade for the course in the current academic year will be Fail (0.0).